 “If we had had confidence that the president clearly did not commit a crime, we would have said so.”

-- More than 1,000 former federal prosecutors have signed onto a letter arguing that Trump would have been indicted on multiple felony counts of obstruction of justice if he didn’t sit in the Oval Office.
+- Nearly 1,000 former federal prosecutors have signed on to a letter arguing in plain terms that if Trump weren’t president, he would have been indicted on multiple felony charges of obstruction.

 - As we await next steps from House Democrats, House Judiciary Chairman Jerry Nadler agreed that the ball is in Congress’s court: “It falls to Congress to respond to the crimes, lies and other wrongdoing of President Trump – and we will do so.
 No one, not even the President of the United States, is above the law.”

 - House Oversight Chairman Elijah Cummings took a similar stance: “Special Counsel Mueller’s statement today confirms both the evidence of obstruction by the President and the critical role of Congress under the Constitution going forward.”

 - Speaker Nancy Pelosi: “The Congress holds sacred its constitutional responsibility to investigate and hold the President accountable for his abuse of power…The American people must have the truth.”